alexksh2/Heart-Disease-Predictive-Diagnosis-R/README.md

 <br>

 # Analysis on Results
-__Thal variables refer to the results of Thallium stress test__, which are often used in nuclear medicine to evaluate blood flow to the heart muscle.
+__Thal variables refer to the results of Thallium stress test__, which are often used in nuclear medicine to evaluate blood flow to the heart muscle and __diagnose coronary artery disease__ (Mayo Clinic.
+2017).
 Thallium is a radioactive substance that is injected into the bloodstream for __coronary arteriogram procedure__. <br>

 __Normal (Thal 0):__ The results indicates no significant issues concerning blood flow to heart during rest and stress.
 Therefore, there is a consistent blood supply through coronary arteries to the cardiac muscles. <br>